This article covers:

 For more information on how to change the tooltip for data fields, see the following knowledge base article.

-When accessing the project entity view pages, you will notice that there is a hyperlink on the project name.
-This means you can quickly access the relevant project information for the item you are viewing.
+When accessing the project related entity view pages, you will notice that there is a hyperlink on the project name.
+This means you can quickly access the associated project for the item you are viewing by clicking on the hyperlink.

-Required fields are fields that have to be specified before the user can submit a record.
+Required fields are fields that have to be captured before the user can submit a record.
 Required fields are shown with grey input boxes, whereas non-required fields have white input boxes.

 For more information on required fields, please see the following knowledge base article.